kvutien/Tutorial-truffle-react-hooks/README.md

 ![screenshot](./screenshot.png)

 * once you confirm, the last line will show "The stored value is: 5".
 This proves that your frontend is discussing with the smart contract.
-* edit `App.js` to change the value in the line as recommended.
+* now, edit `App.js` to change the value in the line as recommended.
 Save.
 * observe that the web page is refreshed, that MetaMask asks you once more to confirm a transaction, and that after you confirm the new value is displayed.

 ## Most frequent errors
 ### 1. `truffle develop` does nothing
-When `truffle develop` doesn't display the 10 accounts generated as shown above, this is an incompatibility betwseen `truffle 5.1` and the version of `nodeJS`.
+When `truffle develop` doesn't display the 10 accounts generated as shown above, this means it could not deploy the local blockchain due to an incompatibility betwseen `truffle 5.1` and the version of `nodeJS`.
 Use [nvm](https://tecadmin.net/how-to-install-nvm-on-ubuntu-20-04/) (node version manager) to downgrade to `node 12.18.4`
 ``` shell
 $ nvm use 12.18.4
 ```
 ### 2. The last line still shows 'The stored value: not set yet' after MetaMask confirm
 You probably redeployed again the `truffle develop` network, making the new accounts mistmatch the nonce of the accounts imported previously in MetaMask.

 Click on the "account" icon of MetaMask (top right) and chose "Settings", "Advanced", "Reset account".
 Reload the web page.

 ## Bonus: Run Automated Tests on the demo
 The demo contains an automated test in JavaScript and another automated test in Solidity.
 * The test script in JavaScript runs tests on smart contracts that are already deployed.
 To execute this, you need to have the `truffle develop` network running and the smart contracts migrated.
 * The test script in Solidity tests smart contracts within the Solidity context.
-This is useful to test protocols that have no frontend.
+This is useful when you test blockchain protocols that have no frontend.
 The automated test has the code to deploy the smart contracts and interacts directly with them.

 To run the tests inside `truffle develop`, simply type `test`.
 All test scripts in the folder `test` are run.